mckerracher/OPaL/README.md

 Class: CS467-400 Spring 2021  Capstone Project

-This is the repository for the team to design and develop a compiler using C/C++ for a dynamically typed language, that is inspired by Python and C.
+This is the repository for the team to design and develop a compiler using C for a dynamically typed language, that is inspired by Python and C.
-It produces assembly code modelled after Java bytecode using a stack machine.
+It produces assembly code modelled after Java bytecode using a 0-address stack machine.
-An orchestrator tool that is used by the end user, runs the individual components of the project sequentially and then invokes NASM to output an executable.
+An orchestrator tool that is used by the end user, runs the individual components of the project sequentially and then invokes `nasm` & `ld` to output an executable.

-* The language syntax specification for the language can be found in the “OPaL - Language Specification” document.
+* The language syntax specification for the language can be found in the `doc/lang-spec.md` document.

-* A few examples of programs written and compiled can be found in the “OPaL -Examples” document.
+* A few examples of programs written and compiled can be found in the `examples` directory.

 ## Features
 The goal of the compiler is not to be the most efficient or create the most